google/earthenterprise/README.md

 Refer to the [Install Instructions][install] for instructions on installing Fusion or Earth Server.
-Please note that you must have a successful build of the source before proceeding with the insStall.
+Please note that you must have a successful build of the source before proceeding with the install.

 [slack]: http://slack.opengee.org
 [slack-img]: https://img.shields.io/badge/chat-on%20slack-ff69b4.svg